 The History of Russian Watches

 The First Moscow Watch Factory was established to produce watches for the Red Army and the Soviet government.
 This watch factory produced the first watches at the Revolution Theatre in 1930.
-A small number of watches, about 50 of them, were made using machinery and materials purchase from the United States.
+A small number of watches, about 50 of them, were made using machinery and materials purchased from the United States.
 At that time, the US had developed well in the watch industry.

 The Moscow Watch Factory had produced over 2.7 million wrist and pocket watches.
 However, this company was evacuated due to an attempted invasion of Russia.
 In the following year, Chistopol Watch Factory was opened, producing the K-43 shortly afterward.
 This watch company became the Vostok watch brand as it is referred to to date.
 Russia later started manufacturing millions of watches some decades later.